Find us on Facebook

 Easter biscuits lock the spicy flavour and taste of hot cross buns into a crunchy texture.
 As they will keep fresh for a few days and do not break easily, Easter Biscuits are great for Easter-weekend trips, picnics, and lunchbox treats.

-This recipe is for the South African version of Easter Biscuits, which contains mixed peel and more spices than the New Zealand version in the Edmonds Cookery book.
+This recipe is for the South African version of Easter Biscuits, which contains mixed peel and more spices than the New Zealand version.

 Ingredients